piskvorky/smart_open/README.rst

 By default, ``smart_open`` will defer to ``boto3`` and let the latter take care of the credentials.
 There are several ways to override this behavior.

-The first is to pass a ``boto3.Session`` object as a transport parameter to the ``open`` function.
+The first is to pass a ``boto3.Client`` object as a transport parameter to the ``open`` function.
-You can customize the credentials when constructing the session.
+You can customize the credentials when constructing the session for the client.
 ``smart_open`` will then use the session when talking to S3.

 .. code-block:: python